AlexStorzh/ProjectsStart/README.md

-# ProjectsStart
+# Code To Learn

-This repository contains projects that I use to reinforce my knowledge of the technologies I've learned recently
+This repository contains the projects that I did to master the material I learned and to consolidate my knowledge.
+-JavaScript
+-React
+-Redux
+-CSS,SASS
+These works are made for introductory purposes only and are left for error analysis and viewing the way front-end devs become.